 Maps and Apps That Show the Big Picture

-Using a web app designed to help storm team members, scientists, and others working on storm response, the GIRT collects and makes available key pieces of information, such as the storm’s track, the USGS facilities that lie in its path, Lidar elevation data, detailed local maps and more.
+Using a web app designed to help storm team members, scientists, and others working on storm response, the team collects and makes available key pieces of information, such as the storm’s track, the USGS facilities that lie in its path, lidar elevation data, detailed local maps and more.
 The app is designed to provide managers with a basic overview of the information they need to understand the situation and respond to it effectively.

 Collecting and Assessing Flood Data